 No doubt many of you are beginning to think about filling in your response form to send to Babergh District Council.
 We are aware that the form is quite complex and therefore Alastair McCraw has drawn up some guidelines to help you work through the form.
-You can access them by clicking here.

 28 May 2013

 Following the conclusion of the Core Strategy examination hearings held in March of this year, and the subsequent provision of additional information, the Planning Inspector has now confirmed that he is satisfied for Babergh District Council to begin a six-week consultation on further proposed Main Modifications to the Core Strategy and the accompanying Sustainability Appraisal / Habitats Regulations Assessment (HRA).
-You can find a PDF copy of his letter detailing this by clicking here.
-You can access Babergh District Council's webpage about the consultation by clicking here.

-In addition there is a fuller document that contains all of the Main Modifications (the Sustainability Assessment and the Habitats Regulation Assessment (HRA)) and you can access a PDF copy of that document here.
+In addition there is a fuller document that contains all of the Main Modifications (the Sustainability Assessment and the Habitats Regulation Assessment (HRA)) and you can access a PDF copy of that document below.
 Pages 64 & 65 contains the most important section for Brantham, although 61-62 contains some Assessments of the Strategy for Core & Hinterland Villages (Employment/Mixed Use).

-Finally attached here is a Working Draft of the Core Strategy & Policies.
+Working Draft of the Core Strategy & Policies.
 This shows modifications made post hearing and is for guidance only, showing how the Core Strategy would read if unamended in the Consultation process.